Khushboonazir14/Khushboonazir14/README.md

 ---

-Here is the updated version with your 6-month full-stack internship certificate included:

 About Me
 I am a BCA student and a Junior Full-Stack Developer with a growing passion for Cybersecurity.
 Having successfully completed a six-month web development internship at Vacatu, I focus on building real-world applications while maintaining a strong foundation in logic and ethical principles.